ctrl-scott/txtorjson_viewer/readme.md

 ChatGPT Link: https://chatgpt.com/share/68f15a22-84d8-800c-b512-7bfef8e1825c

-I am currently trying to squeeze ChatGPT in to transcribing the entire U.S. Constitution because it said it would - I currently can only get it to 5/5 of the Preamble.
+I am currently trying to squeeze ChatGPT in to transcribing the entire U.S. Constitution because it said it would - I currently can only get it to 5/5 of the Preamble in the viewer.

 ---